Your computer screen pops up a warning. “Your system is infected with a virus. Call Microsoft Support immediately at 1-888-555-1234.”

 You feel confused and scared.
 You do not want to ignore a real problem.
 But something feels off.

 Learning the signs of a fake customer support scam could save you from losing money, having your identity stolen, or giving a scammer remote access to your computer.
-This guide walks you through the most common fake customer support scam signs, shows you how to spot them before you call or click, and gives you simple verification methods to protect yourself.
+This guide walks you through the most common fake customer support scam signs, shows you how to spot them before you call or click, and gives you simple verification methods to protect yourself, with help from the AuthentiLens Phishing Email Checker .

 Fake customer support scams take many forms.
 Understanding how they work helps you recognize customer service scam warning signs.
 Read our guide to common online scam tactics to understand the psychology behind every type of scam.